Robert Macfarlane (writer): Books

-Film
+The Book of Birds, co-created with the artist Jackie Morris, was published in 2026.
+It re-imagined the classic 'bird-book' or 'field guide' for what Macfarlane and Morris called a time of 'wonder and loss'.
+It became a New York Times bestseller and a number one Sunday Times bestseller, and was the 2026 Wainwright Prize Book of the Year and the category winner for Illustrative books.

+Films

-In collaboration with the director Jen Peedom, the cinematographer Renan Ozturk and the composer Richard Tognetti, Macfarlane worked on the film Mountain, which premiered with a live performance from the Australian Chamber Orchestra at the Sydney Opera House in June 2017.
+In collaboration with director Jen Peedom, cinematographer Renan Ozturk, and composer Richard Tognetti, Macfarlane worked on the documentary film Mountain, which premiered with a live performance from the Australian Chamber Orchestra at the Sydney Opera House in June 2017.
 Macfarlane's script was voiced by Willem Dafoe.
 Mountain became the highest-grossing Australian documentary of all time, and won three Australian Academy Awards.

 He has also written with same director and writer Jennifer Peedom and co-director and writer Joseph Nizeti for the movie River (2022).
 The film includes Willem Dafoe as a narrator.

+In 2025 a feature-length adaptation of Macfarlane's book Underland, directed by Rob Petit, co-produced by Darren Aronofsky and scored by composer Hannah Peel, premiered at the Tribeca Film Festival.

 With the Oscar-nominated composer Hauschka and the director Rob Petit, Macfarlane made Upstream, a film set in the Cairngorm mountains in winter.

 Macfarlane's 2012 book Holloway was adapted into a short film shot on Super-8 by the film-maker Adam Scovell.